In This Article

 Things to Avoid When Fighting with Your Spouse

-The funny thing is, conflict with your spouse is not the problem—all married couples have disagreements.
+The funny thing is that conflict with your spouse is not the problem—all married couples disagree.
 It's not knowing how to argue effectively that creates difficulty in marriage.
-Using words like "never" and "always" in statements to one another, and using threatening tones, like yelling or screaming are easy patterns to fall into that are detrimental to your marriage.
+Using words like "never" and "always" along with threatening tones are easy patterns to fall into that are detrimental to any marriage.
+Janet Brito, Ph.D., LCSW, CST, notes that "Verbal abuse is a form of emotional abuse in which a person uses words or threats to gain or maintain power and control over someone.
+Being on the receiving end of verbal abuse can cause a person to question their own intelligence, value, or self-worth."

 15 Tips for How to Fight Fair in Marriage